To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pricing

 These collapsible dog bowls can hold food or water on the go.
-The bowl is made of silicone, making it easy to wipe it clean after use.
+The bowl is silicone, making wiping it clean after use easy.
 Since it’s collapsible, it takes up less space for travel.
 Attached is a carabiner to hook the bowl onto a bag, your belt, or something else.
-The bowls are lightweight, so you’ll barely notice you’re carrying them.
+The bowls are lightweight, so you barely notice you’re carrying them.
+They come in various colors, and the bowls in the set are different, which is great if you have two dogs with different diets.

 Pros | Cons |